khuhroproeza/taxCalculator/README.md

 ## Installation amd Starting Up
-This project can be run directly oon Docker.
+This project can be run directly on Docker.
 Please follow the following instructions: build docker-compose file and then run